 - 12 Oreo cookies or 1 cup Oreo crumbs

-- 3 tbsp sweetened condensed milk or any kind of buttercream
+- 3 tablespoon sweetened condensed milk or buttercream or cream cheese

 - 3.5 oz white chocolate bars, wafers, or chocolate chips

 Roll the mixture into 12 truffles (1 cookies makes 1 truffles) and place on a lined baking sheet.
 Place truffles in the fridge for about 1 hour or freeze for 10 minutes.